Tracking the Rise of Plant-Based Packaging Materials

 Shifting Attitudes and Emerging Technology Prompt Plant-based Innovation

-Both public and environmental intolerance for unsustainable materials have surpassed action stage, fueling demand for sustainable alternatives.
+Both public and environmental intolerance for unsustainable materials have surpassed action stage, fueling demand for sustainable plastic alternatives.
 As much as 40-percent of global plastic use has been attributed to packaging, prompting action from materials innovators and packaging professionals.
 Responding to consumers’ calls for sustainable packaging solutions, stakeholders have turned to plant-based packaging, yielding workable alternatives to traditional petroleum-based packages.

 Bioplastics and plant-based versions share some of the same benefits offered by traditional plastic packaging, which is relatively inexpensive, effective, and easily produced.
 Given the well-documented downsides of plastics, plant-based alternatives represent a sea change in the contract packaging industry.